riceissa/breathing/doc.md

 things to ask yourself, or rather, here are some things i tend to ask myself, in no particular order, whenever i'm having more-than-my-usual breathing difficulty:

 - can i distract myself using one of the suggestions listed in [Intermittent technique: distraction]?
-- is the breathing difficulty coming from my nostrils being clogged or my turbinates swelling? if so, can i use a nasal rinse or one of the other strategies listed in [Clearing your nose]?
+- is the breathing difficulty coming from my nostrils being clogged or my turbinates swelling? do i feel resistance in my nose as i breathe (especially on the inhale, in my experience)? if so, can i use a nasal rinse or one of the other strategies listed in [Clearing your nose]?
 - am i exhaling enough air? am i trying to just take in the next breathe before exhaling the current breath?
 - can i soften my inhale? can i make it silent, even just for a few breaths?
 - does my brain feel like it's suffocating? if so, i can try to let myself take an occasional mouth breath.